Netflix/falcor/documentation/jsongraph.md

 Like JavaScript objects, functions can appear anywhere in the JSON Graph object.
 Like other non-primitive values, functions cannot be retrieved or set using the abstract get or set operations.
 It is only possible to call a function, and pass it arguments.

 In order to call a function, you must specify the [Path](http://netflix.github.io/falcor/documentation/paths.html) to the function, as well as the arguments to pass to the function.
 The arguments can be any JSON Graph value other than a function, including arrays, objects, and the primitive values.
-A function must either return the new value at every [Path](http://netflix.github.io/falcor/documentation/paths.html) it has changed, or add the [Path](http://netflix.github.io/falcor/documentation/paths.html) to  the list of invalidated [paths](http://netflix.github.io/falcor/documentation/paths.html).
-The invalidated [paths](http://netflix.github.io/falcor/documentation/paths.html) are a list of [paths](http://netflix.github.io/falcor/documentation/paths.html) that may have been changed by the function.
-The invalidated [paths](http://netflix.github.io/falcor/documentation/paths.html) are included in the function’s response along with the JSON Graph subset.
-Callers remove the invalidated [paths](http://netflix.github.io/falcor/documentation/paths.html) from their local cache to ensure that their cache does not contain stale data.
-Let’s walk through the process of adding an item to a list using call.
+A function must either return the new value at every [Path](http://netflix.github.io/falcor/documentation/paths.html) it has changed, or add the [Path](http://netflix.github.io/falcor/documentation/paths.html) to  the list of invalidated [Paths](http://netflix.github.io/falcor/documentation/paths.html).
+The invalidated [Paths](http://netflix.github.io/falcor/documentation/paths.html) are a list of [Paths](http://netflix.github.io/falcor/documentation/paths.html) that may have been changed by the function.
+The invalidated [Paths](http://netflix.github.io/falcor/documentation/paths.html) are included in the function's response along with the JSON Graph subset.
+Callers remove the invalidated [Paths](http://netflix.github.io/falcor/documentation/paths.html) from their local cache to ensure that their cache does not contain stale data.
+Let's walk through the process of adding an item to a list using call.

 For this example, let's start with the following JSON Graph object: